mohd-akram/blog/pelican/content/Tutorials/a-python-developers-guide-to-powershell.md

     return (Fib($n - 2)) + (Fib($n - 1))
 }
 ```
-Again, the parentheses around the `fib` calls are important to properly return a value.
+Again, the parentheses around the `Fib` calls are important to properly return a value.

 List comprehensions
 -------------------